Compliance & Regulation

 - Entering into or becoming concerned in an arrangement which you know or suspect facilitates the acquisition, retention, use or control of criminal property by or on behalf of another person; or

 - Failure to disclose any of the above primary offences; and tipping off.

 - Tipping off is when someone informs a person or people who are, or who are suspected of being, involved in money laundering, in such a way it would affect the investigation.

-The money laundering offences carry criminal penalties, for both the Association/its Managers and individuals.
+Money laundering offences carry criminal penalties, for both Britannia P&I and individuals.

-As a mutual insurer we are committed to do all we can to prevent the Association, its Managers, their employees and Members being exposed to money laundering where possible, to identify the potential areas where it may occur, and to comply with all legal and regulatory responsibilities, especially with regard to the reporting of actual or suspected cases.
+As mutual insurers we are committed to do all we can to prevent the Associations, the Managers, their employees and Members being exposed to money laundering where possible, to identify the potential areas where it may occur, and to comply with all legal and regulatory responsibilities, especially with regard to the reporting of actual or suspected cases.

-If an employee of the Association or its Managers knows or suspects that money laundering or any other suspicious activity is occurring they must report their suspicions immediately to the nominated officer who will then provide information on how to proceed.
+If an employee of the Associations or their Managers knows or suspects that money laundering or any other suspicious activity is occurring they must report their suspicions immediately to the nominated officer who will then provide information on how to proceed.